Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 > You can get full code [here](kotlinx-coroutines-rx2/test/guide/example-reactive-operators-02.kt).

-It is not hard to see, that the result is going to be:
+It is not hard to see that the result is going to be:

 ```text
 2 is even